KiandaBPM/docs/content/docs/troubleshooting/rule-debugger.md

 ![Rule debugger in action example](/images/rule-debugger-example.jpg)

 The **Rule Debugger** can be turned on at any point, for example when starting a new process or using the Previewer.
-We look at the Previewer in the steps below, however you can also access this feature via [XYYYYYYYYYYYYZ].
+We look at the [Previewer](/docs/platform/application-designer/designer/previewer/) in the steps below, however you can also access this feature via [Rule diagnostics](/docs/troubleshooting/rule-diagnostics/).